AleNegrini/fd2s/README.md

 ![Architecture](./resources/architecture.png "Solution Architecture")

-Before going deep with the solution architecture, I'd suggest to have a look to the Exploration Data Analysis (EDA) perfomed.
-You can find it [here](./eda/README.md)

-This is the cloud architecture I have thought to be one of the best one, given both the problem requests and the problem constraints.
+This is the cloud architecture I have thought to be one of the best one, given both the problem requirements and the problem constraints.

 **Note1: the services used are 100% usable in an AWS free tier account.**